Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 23

-Java as a programming language continues to dominate for today’s technology trends.
-Even the release of Java 23, with its many enhancements, shows that thoughtful planning and deadlines set and met in advance have contributed to making Java and its ecosystem the platform of choice for many developers worldwide for modern software development.
+Java as a programming language continues to dominate today’s technological trends.
+The release of Java 23 with numerous enhancements once again demonstrates that careful planning and predefined, well-observed deadlines contribute to Java and its ecosystem becoming the preferred platform for modern software development for many developers worldwide.

 Overview of Java enhancements (JEPs) over the last 10 years